VCL3D/SphericalViewSynthesis/index.md

 __[1]__ Zioulis, N., Karakottas, A., Zarpalas, D., & Daras, P. (2018).
 Omnidepth: Dense depth estimation for indoors spherical panoramas.
 In Proceedings of the European Conference on Computer Vision (ECCV) (pp. 448-465).

 __[2]__

+__[3]__ Tulsiani, S., Tucker, R., & Snavely, N. (2018).
+Layer-structured 3d scene inference via view synthesis.
+In Proceedings of the European Conference on Computer Vision (ECCV) (pp. 302-317).

+__[4]__ Liu, R., Lehman, J., Molino, P., Such, F. P., Frank, E., Sergeev, A., & Yosinski, J. (2018).
+An intriguing failing of convolutional neural networks and the coordconv solution.
+In Advances in Neural Information Processing Systems (NIPS) (pp. 9605-9616).